Oluwakemi-DRO/Bilikis-Sulaimon/README.md

 ## 🏆 Awards & Recognition**

-🏆 31st August 2026 — Role Model Recognition: Achieved a 95% performance rating and earned a Role Model appraisal result, recognizing consistent performance, accountability, and valuable contribution to operational objectives.
+🏆 30th August 2026 — Role Model Recognition
+-Achieved a 95% performance rating and received a Role Model appraisal result in recognition of consistent performance, accountability, and valuable contribution to operational objectives.

-🏆 Employee Appreciation Day Honoree – 2026
+🏆 Employee Appreciation Day Honoree – February 2026
+Recognized for contributions to team performance and operational efficiency.

-🏅 Staff of the Month – 2025
+🏅 Staff of the Month – April, 2025

 📄Commendation Letter for Operational Excellence- Recognized on **26th December 2024** for outstanding performance, professionalism, due diligence and dedication in managing chargeback  disputes, significantly preventing financial losses.
 The official commendation letter was issued on **2nd January 2025**.